Jinam-Shah/Gigtrack/README.md

   target and days left in the month.
 - As a **user**, I want to filter goals by month and health status so I can quickly find goals that need attention.
+- As a **user**, I want to switch between grid and list view on the Goals page so I can browse my goals in the layout that suits me.
 - As a **user**, I want to see how many months in a row I have hit my income goal (my goal streak) so staying consistent feels rewarding.